Longevity

 The facts most people check before they commit a block to it.

-01How long is the Simple & Sinister — Single Kettlebell program?
+01How long is the Everyday Bell — Single-Kettlebell Minimalist program?

-Simple & Sinister — Single Kettlebell runs 12 weeks at 6 days a week.
+Everyday Bell — Single-Kettlebell Minimalist runs 12 weeks at 6 days a week.
 In Squatly, the coach tunes it to you, so the plan keeps moving with your training.

-03How does Simple & Sinister — Single Kettlebell progress over the weeks?
+03How does Everyday Bell — Single-Kettlebell Minimalist progress over the weeks?

 It runs as a single practice block.
 Each phase has a job — accumulate work, push intensity, or back off to absorb it — and the coach moves your load when your logged sets earn it, not on a fixed schedule.

-04Does the coach adjust Simple & Sinister — Single Kettlebell to me?
+04Does the coach adjust Everyday Bell — Single-Kettlebell Minimalist to me?

 Yes.
 The program is the starting structure; the coach reads your e1RM trend, your weekly volume, and your effort on each lift, then tells you when to push — when a load is getting easier, it's time to add weight.
 It shows you the trend lines behind every call, and you accept, edit, or reject it.
 With every workout, the plan gets more yours.